netsyscode/microservice-failure-analysis/application-demos/Istio-BookInfo/README.md

 ## Prerequisites

-Ensure Istio is installed on your system.
+- Ensure Istio is installed on your system.
 (In this example, we use Istio v1.21.0).
+Check [installation instructions](../../deps/istio/README.md).
+- If you are to deploy this demo with Jaeger, please make sure [jaeger and jaeger tasks are installed via istio](../../deps/istio/Observability.md).

 ## Installation